isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 ##### [For arrivals from 21 February 2022, 2359 hours]

-Fully vaccinated Student’s Pass (STP) and Long-Term Visit Pass (LTVP) holders, including In-Principle Approval (IPA) holders: You may enter Singapore on your new arrival date without the need to apply for another entry approval.
+<a href="/stpl/vaccination-requirements" target="_blank">Fully vaccinated</a> Student’s Pass (STP) and Long-Term Visit Pass (LTVP) holders, including In-Principle Approval (IPA) holders: You may enter Singapore on your new arrival date <b>without</b> the need to apply for another entry approval.

-Eligible short-term visitors who do not hold Singapore long-term passes: If you are travelling within the validity period of your entry approval, you may use your existing entry approval.
-However, if you are now travelling outside of the validity period, you will need to submit a new application here.
+<a href="/stpl/overview" target="_blank">Eligible short-term visitors</a> who do not hold Singapore long-term passes: If you are travelling within the validity period of your entry approval, you may use your existing entry approval.
+However, if you are now travelling outside of the validity period, you will need to submit a new application <a href="https://go.gov.sg/moe-entry-application" target="_blank">here</a>.

 <div id="vaccination"></div>

 ### Vaccination requirements for entry under the Student's Pass Holder Lane (STPHL)

-#### 7. I am not yet fully vaccinated.
+#### 6. I am not yet fully vaccinated.
 Can I apply for an entry approval via the Student's Pass Holder Lane (STPHL)?

 For arrivals from 1 November 2021, 0001 hours, travellers entering Singapore under the Student's Pass Holder Lane must meet the [vaccination requirements](/stpl/vaccination-requirements) for entry.